faanross/faanross.github.io/content/posts/course01.md

 ```
 {{< figure src="/img/image074.png" title="" class="custom-figure" >}}

-We see thus that the name of the Parent Process, that is the name of the process that spawned `rundll32.exe` is `rufus` - a program used to create bootable thumb drives.
+We see thus that the name of the Parent Process, that is the name of the process that spawned `rundll32.exe` is `rufus.exe` - a program used to create bootable thumb drives.

-Now this, on quick glance seems unusual - why is this app needing to call `rundll32.exe`?
+Now this, on quick glance this too seems unusual - why is this app needing to call `rundll32.exe`?
 However, since we're not an expert on this program's design, this could potentially be part of its normal operation - we'd have to jump in deeper to understand that.

-However, let's keep the bigger picture in mind again - we came upon `rundll32.exe` because it created a network connection to an external IP.
+Let's keep the bigger picture in mind again - we came upon `rundll32.exe` because it created a network connection to an external IP.
 So in that sense, yes this is very weird - why is a program used to create bootable thumb drives spawning `rundll32.exe` which then creates a network connection?
 Very sus.

 One final thing here using our native tools, let's have a look at the command-line arguments:
 ```